8.3. Speech Recognition#

 • Feature Extraction: It converts the speech signal into a sequence of acoustic feature vectors.
 These observations should be compact and carry sufficient information for recognition in the later stage.

-• Language Model: It contain a very large list of words and their probability of occurrence in a given sequence.
+• Language Model: It contains a very large list of words and their probability of occurrence in a given sequence.

 • Decoder: It is a software program that takes the sounds spoken by a user and searches the acoustic Model for the equivalent sounds.
 When a match is made, the decoder determines the phoneme corresponding to the sound.
 It keeps track of the matching phonemes until it reaches a pause in the users speech.
 It then searches the language model for the equivalent series of phonemes.
 If a match is made, it returns the text of the corresponding word or phrase to the calling program.